Torsion of Abelian varieties over solvable extensions of number fields

 \begin{thm} Let $A$ be an Abelian variety over a number field $K$.
 Assume that $A_{\ol K}$ is isogenous to a product of non-CM simple Abelian varieties.
 Then \begin{enumerate} \item $A$ has only finitely many torsion points over $K^\nsolv$ for al{}l $n$. \item $A$ has only finitely many torsion points of prime order over $K^\solv$. \end{enumerate} \end{thm}

-\begin{rmk} \mbox{} \begin{enumerate} \item Our hypothesis on $A$ is slightly stronger than Zarhin's.
-This is unavoidable: If, for example, $E$ is an elliptic over $\Q$ of CM type, then $E$ does not have CM over $\Q$, but nonetheless all its torsion is defined over $\Q^{2\tn{-}\mathrm{solv}}=(\Q^\mr{Ab})^\mr{Ab}$ since its CM is defined over a quadratic extension of $\Q$. \item There may be infinitely many torsion points of $A$ over $K^\solv$: If the $\mr{Gal}(\ol K\ov K)$-action on the $\ell$-adic Tate module of $A$ is pro-$\ell$, e.g.\ if $A$ has all its $\ell$-torsion defined over $K$, then for \tit{al{}l} $n\geq0$, every $\ell^n$-torsion point of $A$ is defined over $K^\solv$, since any pro-$\ell$ group is prosolvable. \end{enumerate} \end{rmk}
+\begin{rmk} \mbox{} \begin{enumerate} \item Our hypothesis on $A$ is stronger than Zarhin's.
+This is unavoidable: If, for example, $E$ is an elliptic over $\Q$ with CM over $\ol\Q$, then $E$ does not have CM over $\Q$, but nonetheless all its torsion is defined over $\Q^{2\tn{-}\mathrm{solv}}=(\Q^\Ab)^\Ab$ since its CM is defined over a quadratic extension of $\Q$. \item There may be infinitely many torsion points of $A$ over $K^\solv$: If the $\mr{Gal}(\ol K\ov K)$-action on the $\ell$-adic Tate module of $A$ is pro-$\ell$, e.g.\ if $A$ has all its $\ell$-torsion defined over $K$, then for \tit{al{}l} $n\geq0$, every $\ell^n$-torsion point of $A$ is defined over $K^\solv$, since any pro-$\ell$ group is prosolvable. \item A few months after this note was posted to the arXiv, Davide Lombardo and Tam\'as Szamuely kindly alerted the author that they had independently obtained part (a) of Theorem \ref{thm:main} as a consequence of a result that applies to general \'etale cohomology groups \cite[Corollary 1.4]{ls}; we later noticed that part (b) follows from their arguments as well \cite[Remark 3.4(2)]{ls}.
+Also, as one of the referees pointed out, part (b) can be deduced from the (very general) main theorems of the paper \cite{hui}.
+Nevertheless, I hope that the short proof presented here will be useful for those interested primarily in the case of torsion of Abelian varieties. \end{enumerate} \end{rmk}

-\begin{ontheproof} The principal input is the main theorems of \cite{zarhin}, bolstered by results of Serre, Larsen--Pink, and Wintenberger on the images of mod-$\ell$ Galois representions (explained in \cite[Proposition 2.10]{zywina}).
-In \S3, we sketch a variant of the proof which uses ultraproducts. \end{ontheproof}
+\begin{ontheproof} The principal input is the main theorems of \cite{zarhin}, bolstered by results of Serre, Larsen--Pink, and Wintenberger on the images of mod-$\ell$ Galois representations (explained in \cite[Proposition 2.10]{zywina}). \end{ontheproof}